 The clocks have gone back, so dusk comes early in November.
-The first frosts have arrived and the trees are rapidly losing their leaves….but it’s a good time for wildlife spotting.
+The first frosts will arrive and the trees are rapidly losing their leaves….but it’s a good time for wildlife spotting.
 Winter visitors are streaming in, so there’s lots to look out for!

 The North Pools